THE PLOT TO STEAL A MIG-15

 There are several versions of how this campaign came to be.
 A Saturday Evening Post article entitled "How to knock the Reds off balance" stated that the Russian Research Center at Harvard University conceived the plan.
 In the late 1950s, the Center rejected any question of it being involved in propaganda and a member of the staff told me "We are mainly a research organization publishing scholarly works."

 Alan K. Abner has a completely different explanation in PSYWARRIORS Psychological Warfare during the Korean War, Burd Street Press, Shippensburg, PA, 2001.
 Then Captain Abner was the Chief of the Psychological Warfare Branch of the United States Air Force Air Resupply Communications Service stationed at 2400 Newark Street, Washington DC during the Korean War.
-He says that intelligence reports indicated a degree of dissatisfaction in the Russian Air Force.
-As a result, his strategic think tank put forth the plan to offer $10,000 for a Russian MiG.
+He says that intelligence reports indicated a degree of dissatisfaction in the Soviet Air Force.
+As a result, his strategic think tank put forth the plan to offer $10,000 for a Soviet MiG.
 He wanted the plan classified Top Secret and there would be no leaflets or radio broadcasts.
 The offer would be passed by rumor behind enemy lines so that the

 would have deniability and could state that it had no official knowledge of the offer.
 He states that he sent the plan to the Pentagon on a Monday, and he was shocked the following Saturday to see newspaper headlines reading, General Mark Clark offers $100,000 Reward for Russian Jet.
 Abner says that his crew was quite disappointed to have received no credit for the idea.
 United States